xia-lab/MetaboAnalyst_Docker/README.md

 ### The application will take a minute or two to load as the scripts need to be compiled
 http://localhost:8080/MetaboAnalyst/

+### Step 7: Quitting Docker
+From the terminal, use Ctrl-c to exit the Payara session, and then Ctrl-d to exit the docker container.

 ```
 ### Step 4.
 MetaboAnalyst Docker History